EEG-Based Consumer Behaviour Prediction: An Exploration from Classical Machine Learning to Graph Neural Networks: Introduction

 To increase reliability and repeatability, the NeuMa dataset [49] is used in this research, which is publicly available.
 Results have shown that there is no significant difference between the models, but overall, GNNs achieve better performance on the minority and unbalanced classes.

 The research is structured as follows: In the Related Works section, previous studies and gaps will be explained.
 In the Methodology, the dataset, EEG preprocessing, and models will be introduced.
 The training settings and models' architectures will be explained in the Experiments section.
 In the Results section, the results of evaluating models with different metrics will be discussed, and a comparison between the models will be provided.
-The Conclusions section will focus on the findings, limitations, and future directions of this study.
+The Discussion section will provide theoretical and marketing implications, and Conclusions section will focus on the findings, limitations, and future directions of this study.